OpenOnderwijsAPI/OpenOnderwijsAPI-ios/README.md

 Demo
 ----
 A simple demo application is privided in the Demo folder, which calls a number of methods on the API and demonstrates how to work with OAuth2.

+To setup the demo:

+* Run 'pod install' inside the repository root (where the Podfile is located).
+This installs dependencies that the demo uses using cocoapods.
+* Open the OpenOnderwijsAPI-demo.xcworkspace workspace in Xcode
+* Run the demo.

 If you want to try out OAuth2 support using the demo app and the reference python implementation, follow these steps: